-Property, Plant and Equipment (PP&E) are non-current capital assets on the balance sheet of a business used to generate revenues and profits.
+Property, Plant, and Equipment (PP&E) is a non-current, tangible capital asset shown on the balance sheet of a business and is used to generate revenues and profits.
 PP&E plays a key part in the financial planning and analysis of a company’s operations and future expenditures, especially with regards to capital expenditures.

 The PP&E account is often denoted as net of accumulated depreciation.
-This means that, if a company does not purchase new equipment (capital expenditures is zero), Net PP&E should slowly decrease in value every period due to depreciation.
-This can be better determined through the depreciation schedule.
+This means that if a company does not purchase additional new equipment (therefore, its capital expenditures are zero), then Net PP&E should slowly decrease in value every year due to depreciation.
+This can be better determined with a depreciation schedule.

-PP&E, as a fixed asset account, is generally very illiquid.
-A company can sell it’s equipment, but not as easily as its inventory.
-The value of PP&E between companies will vary with the operations.
-For example, a construction company will generally have a higher property, plant and equipment balance than an accounting firm.
+PP&E is a tangible fixed-asset account item and the assets are generally very illiquid.
+A company can sell its equipment, but not as easily or quickly as it can sell its inventory or investments such as bonds or stock shares.
+The value of PP&E between companies varies substantially according to the nature of its business.
+For example, a construction company will generally have a significantly higher property, plant, and equipment balance than an accounting firm does.

-If a company produces machinery (for sale), that machinery does not classify as property, plant and equipment.
-The machinery used to produce the machinery for sales is PP&E, but the machinery for sale will be classified as inventory.
-The same goes for real estate companies that hold building and land under their assets.
-Their office buildings and land are PP&E, but apartments they sell are inventory.
+If a company produces machinery (for sale), that machinery is not classified as property, plant, and equipment, but rather is classified as inventory.
+The same goes for real estate companies that hold buildings and land under their assets.
+Their office buildings and land are PP&E, but the houses or land they sell are inventory.

 Net PP&E = Gross PP&E + Capital Expenditures – Accumulated Depreciation

-In the month of May 2017, Factory Corp. had machinery worth with a gross worth of $5,000,000.
-Accumulated depreciation for the same machinery was at $2,100,000.
+In May 2017, Factory Corp. owned PP&E machinery with a gross value of $5,000,000.
+Accumulated depreciation for the same machinery was $2,100,000.
 Due to the wear and tear of the machinery, the company decided to purchase another $1,000,000 in new equipment.
 For this period, the depreciation expense for all old and new equipment is $150,000.

 Thus, the ending balance is $3,750,000.
 This is found by taking $5,000,000 + $1,000,000 – $2,100,000 – $150,000.